haimlavi1989/happyCoding/javaScriptAlgorithmPatterns.md

 - Handles duplicates and edge cases
 </details>

+## More "Top K Elements" Pattern Coding Problems

+- Kth Largest Element in a Stream
+- Reorganize String
+- K Closest Points to Origin
+- Top K Frequent Elements
+- Kth Largest Element in an Array
+- Third Maximum Number
+- Find Subsequence of Length K with the Largest Sum
+- Minimum Cost to Hire K Workers

 ## 9. Modified Binary Search
 ### Question:
 Find an element in a rotated sorted array.